pgrandje/pohelper/PageObjectHelper/README.txt

     [main] INFO  com.pagehelper.outputbucket.AbstractOutputBucket  - Closing output file.
     [main] INFO  com.pagehelper.Generator  - SUCCESSFUL COMPLETION.

+Also, if you re-run the project using the same URL you will likely get an error warning that you'll overwrite the file you generated earlier.

+    ERROR: File exists.
+Use -overwrite or change file name or destination folder.

+To overwrite the result simply add the -overwrite parameter to the command-line args or delete the previously generated output file.

 To run from the command-line you will need to
 - Build the project